GoogleChrome/developer.chrome.com/site/en/docs/webstore/play_edu_tos/index.md

-You acknowledge that You have agreed to the Google Chrome Terms of Service (found at http://www.google.com/chrome/intl/en/eula\_text.html) and the Google Chrome Web Store Developer Agreement (found at https://developers.google.com/chrome/web-store/terms) (collectively, the “Agreement”).
+You acknowledge that You have agreed to the Google Chrome Terms of Service (found at http://www.google.com/chrome/intl/en/eula\_text.html) and the Google Chrome Web Store Developer Agreement (found at https://developers.google.com/chrome/web-store/terms) (collectively, the "Agreement").

-This document, which incorporates by reference the terms and conditions of the Google Play Developer Distribution Agreement (found at http://play.google.com/about-developer-distribution-agreement.html) (collectively, the “Addendum”), adds additional terms and conditions to the Agreement covering Your participation in Play for Education.
+This document, which incorporates by reference the terms and conditions of the Google Play Developer Distribution Agreement (found at http://play.google.com/about-developer-distribution-agreement.html) (collectively, the "Addendum"), adds additional terms and conditions to the Agreement covering Your participation in Play for Education.
 This Addendum is hereby incorporated by reference into the Agreement.